 - 1. Eliminates much of the unnecessary overlapping of sports seasons. - 2.
-Demonstrates consistency in starting and ending dates for all sports seasons while maintaining the present regulations with regard to the number of practice days, length of season and length of tournaments.
-Exception: football and girls basketball. - 3.
-Affords schools the opportunity to utilize coaches in consecutive sports seasons. - 4.
-Establishes a CIAC committee to deal exclusively with seasons limitations. - 5.
-Eliminates hours of discussion and debate by the CIAC Board of Control and sports committees concerning the setting of dates, and in many instances, the subsequent changing of them. - 6.
-Facilitates securing tournament sites on a long-range basis and will facilitate multi-year agreements. - 7.
+Affords schools the opportunity to utilize coaches in consecutive sports seasons. - 3.
+Establishes a CIAC committee to deal exclusively with seasons limitations. - 4.
+Eliminates hours of discussion and debate by the CIAC Board of Control and sports committees concerning the setting of dates, and in many instances, the subsequent changing of them. - 5.
+Facilitates securing tournament sites on a long-range basis and will facilitate multi-year agreements. - 6.
 Affords student-athletes the opportunity to pursue a variety of activities without being placed at a disadvantage.